rohitshelar23/ZLTS_test/README.md

 ![Web Screenshot](screenshots/web.png)

-## Note

-I kept the UI simple and focused more on the functionality and structure of the application because of the limited assignment time.

-The main focus was on understanding and implementing the API integration, service and repository layers, Cubit state management, and separate layouts for mobile and web.

-## Possible Improvements
+## UI

-If I had more time, I would improve the UI and add features such as better filtering, search, and a more detailed complaint view.
+The UI is kept simple because the main focus of this project was learning API integration and understanding how the different layers work together.